|In the spirit of informed choice, Eats On Feets expects full disclosure from every person who participates in sharing breastmilk.|

 For raw and fresh (not frozen) breastmilk after refrigeration, this summary states: ” […] When infants do not finish a bottle of expressed breastmilk, doctors recommend unfinished portions be thrown away.
 This [small –ed.] study examined bacterial levels in expressed, partially consumed breastmilk that was stored for 48 hours at 4-6° C [bold –ed.].
 A portion of unconsumed milk was examined as a control.
 Samples were taken every 12 hours for bacterial analysis.
 Tests were performed to identify total colony counts, pathogenic Staphylococci, coliforms and b-hemolytic Streptococci.
 This study showed no significant difference between bottles that were partially consumed and those that were not exposed to the baby’s mouth for 5 out of 6 participants.
 All milk samples had colony counts in the acceptable range of < 105 colony forming units per milliliter (CFU/ml).
 Although this project provides evidence that it may be safe to re-feed a child a bottle of breastmilk, due to the small sample size, further tests should be performed.9

-Most mothers reheat leftover and refrigerated milk.
+Most reheat leftover and refrigerated milk.
 Dr. Ruth Lawrence writes: “If the milk is warmed up but not used, it is OK to reheat the milk once.
 But the more you reheat the more you decrease some of the valuable immunologic properties of the milk.”

 Regarding previously frozen raw milk, it is generally accepted that thawed milk can be kept in the refrigerator for up to 24 hours.
 Please see ‘How can breastmilk be thawed?’ for thawing instructions.
-Most mothers reheat (warm) previously frozen raw milk as well (after a first feeding).
+Most parents and caregivers reheat (warm) previously frozen raw milk as well (after a first feeding).
 It is not advisable to leave previously heat-treated milk out for longer than necessary because heat-treating affects the anti-bacterial properties of breastmilk.

 According to the USDA, “Once food is thawed in the refrigerator, it is safe to refreeze it without cooking.”
 In this protocol, Dr. Anne Eglash, M.D. writes: “At this time, there is little information on refreezing of thawed [fresh –ed.] human milk.
 Bacterial growth and loss of antibacterial activity in thawed milk will vary depending on the technique of milk thawing, duration of the thaw, and the amount of bacteria in the milk at the time of expression.
 At this time no recommendations can be made on the refreezing of thawed human milk.”